XiaoBuHaHa/Knowledge_Distillation_Methods_for_3D_Object_Detection_in_Autonomous_Driver/README.md

 <a name="1"></a>
 ![](Figures/L-C_Fusion_Time.png)

-A chronological overview of the most influential LiDAR-based 3D object detection methods.
+A chronological overview of the most influential LiDAR-based 3D object detection methods in Autonomous Driving.

 ### Point-based 3D object detection